jswymer/mydoctest/articles/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 |-------------|---------------|----------------|-----------------|----------------|
 |Shell |BLANK |8510 |G/L Account|BLANK|

-**Tip**: For more information about how to work with fields and columns, see [Working with Financials](ui-work-product.md).
+**Tip**: For more information about how to work with fields and columns, see [Working with Dynamics 365 for Financials](ui-work-product.md).
 For more information about how to find specific pages, see [Search](ui-search.md).

 ## See Also
 [Manage Receivables](receivables-manage-receivables.md)